uclaacm/hack-sprint-w21/session-3-controllable-and-user-interactive-components/README.md

 Voila!
 That's how we can create and use components in React.
 This method of grouping a bunch of components into one component is one of the key ideas of React.
 It is common convention to name the filename that contains the code for your component the same name as the component itself.

-If you are sharp, you will notice that we did to `TwitterPost` looks kind of similar to the line `export default function App() {` in `App.js`, and you are right!
+If you are sharp, you will notice that what we did to `TwitterPost` looks kind of similar to the line `export default function App() {` in `App.js`, and you are right!
 The `App()` function that we were working with all this time is actually a pre-provided functional component that holds all other components and is the final component that is displayed in our app.

 ### A note about importing and exporting in JavaScript

 One of the important takeaways from the previous section was how we exported and imported the components.
-And that is with the `export default MyComponent` and `import MyComponent from Pathname`.
+And that is with the `export default MyComponent` and `import MyComponent from Pathname` syntax.
 For now, all you should know is that this is one of the main ways of using code from another file in our project in JavaScript.
 If you want to make a component that you defined in one file, available in another file, you will need to export and import it.

 ### Applying this to the Demo